moriire/ollamaGen/README.md

 5. Open a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or suggestions, feel free to open an issue or contact us at [ibmabdulsalam@gmail.com](mailto: ibmabdulsalam@gmail.com).
+For any questions or suggestions, feel free to open an issue or contact us at [ibmabdulsalam@gmail.com](mailto: ibmabdulsalam@gmail.com)

 ---